mynaparrot/plugNmeet-docs/docs/User Guide/Moodle Integration.md

 ## Installing plugNmeet for Moodle

-1. First, you have to download the **PlugNmeet** Zip file from this link: <br />https://github.com/mynaparrot/plugNmeet-Moodle/releases
+1. First, you have to download the **plugNmeet** Zip file from this link: <br />https://github.com/mynaparrot/plugNmeet-Moodle/releases

 ![Moodle-1.png](/img/moodle/Moodle-1.png)